nidium/Nidium/docs/en/guide/getting-started/introduction.md

 ## What is nidium?

+_tl;dr;_
+_nidium helps you build mobile applications using JavaScript.
+You write your application once, it then works on Android and iOS._

 nidium is a complete ecosystem for building modern mobile applications using web technologies.
 In practice, this means that you write your mobile application using **modern JavaScript** and **markup language**.